x

 Jesse Lee Williams is charged with murder in connection with the death of Paula Belonga, 51, who went missing in April 2023.

-Belonga was last seen on April 7, 2023 leaving her apartment complex on Paluxy Drive in her white Chevrolet Impala.
-According to an arrest affidavit, Belonga's brother told police on April 9, 2023, that she was supposed to pick up her son in Lakes Charles, Louisiana.
+Williams was arrested after officials obtained evidence allegedly pointing to his involvement in Belonga’s disappearance last year.
+Belonga was last seen on April 7, 2023 leaving her apartment complex on Paluxy Drive in her Chevrolet Impala.
+According to an arrest affidavit, Belonga's brother told police on April 9, 2023, that she was supposed to pick up her son in Lake Charles, Louisiana.

 She would never leave her dog, who was her best friend, alone in her apartment and she would never not come into work without calling her job.
 Her son was left texting her and wondering what happened as she was supposed to pick him up in Louisiana on April 7, 2023.